snisarg/snisarg.github.io/_posts/2021-08-07-tech-interview-prep.markdown

     Examples of failed collaborations, delays due to poor communication and experiences dealing with difficult people.

-- Motivations, Inspirations

-    Any people, projects or ideas that inspire you.

 - What you're looking for in a job

     What made you look for a new job?
 What are some of the expectations from the new job?
 What are you looking to learn?
+Why do you want to join this company?

+- Working style, cultural alignment

+    Do you like you work alone or in a group?
+How do you drive 1:1s with your managers, peers, and people you manager?
+How do you drive cross-team collaborations?
+How do you plan project timelines, assign responsibilities?
+Do you have a framework to spot opportunities?
+How do you motivate teammates?

 - Future Plan

     Where do you see yourself in X years?
+What are you most skilled at?
+What are you trying to improve?

+- Motivations, Inspirations

+    Any people, projects or ideas that inspire you.
+What activities energize you?
+What activities drain you?

 ### Coding Rounds